applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 ### Blocks

-Blocks are elements that the user of the customization interface can add within the available limit (if `max_blocks` is defined).
+Blocks are elements that the user of the builder can add within the available limit (if `max_blocks` is defined).
 This allows to create elements of the same nature several times (e.g. in the section `feature-colums.liquid` the blocks are used to create the different columns.
 We can make 1, 2, 4, or more and manage their display without making several sections).

 type: "text_block"` allows to make presets so that a certain number of blocks are created when adding the section to a page.